versae/neo4j-rest-client/docs/transactions.rst

 a previous status of the database.
-In this sense, batch-emulated transactions for operations on creation, edition and deletion of elements are useful, but you won't be able to perform checks on the elements modified until the batch is sent to the server and the transaction is commited.
+In this sense, batch-emulated transactions for operations on creation, edition and deletion of elements are useful, but you won't be able to perform checks on the elements modified until the batch is sent to the server and the transaction is committed.

 Deletion